avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week08/07-Collections.md

 ### 7.1 Search

 The `Collections` class library provides a pre-made binary search functionality.
 The method `binarySearch()` returns the index of our searched key, if this is found.
 If the key is not found, the search algorithm returns a negative value.
-The method `binarySearch()` makes use of the `Comparable` interface to retieve objects.
-If the object's `compareTo()` method returns the value 0, i.e. if it is the same object, the key is considered found.
+The method `binarySearch()` makes use of the interface `Comparable` to retieve objects.
+If the object's method `compareTo()` returns the value 0, i.e. if it is the same object, the key is considered found.

-Our `ClubMember` class compares people's heights in its `compareTo()` method, i.e. we look for club members whose height is the same while we parse our list.
+Our class `ClubMember` compares people's heights in its method `compareTo()`, i.e. we look for club members whose height is the same while we parse our list.

 ```java
     List<ClubMember> clubMembers = new ArrayList<ClubMember>();